-We have been here before, because the same gloom-laden forecasts were made before the referendum and none of them were anywhere near the mark.
+We have been here before, because the same gloom-laden forecasts were made before the referendum and none of them was anywhere near the mark.
 Does the Minister agree that these long-term forecasts are as useful for predicting future economic performance as newspaper horoscopes?
 More importantly, will he assure us that despite the hysteria from the Opposition Benches, the Government will not be distracted from honouring their commitment to deliver the United Kingdom out of the single market and the customs union?

 Another great economist, J. M. Keynes, said, “When the facts change, I change my mind.
 What do you do, sir?”
 Will my hon.
 Friend confirm that a deep and special partnership must include services as well as goods, because services account for 80% of our economy, and that any deal that did not include all services would not be in the interests of the United Kingdom?

 Of course I agree with my hon.
 Friend about the importance of services, but I go further.
 It is extremely important that our ambassador to the World Trade Organisation, Julian Braithwaite, is chairing the relevant committee on services.
 It is in the UK’s and, indeed, the world’s interests that we take part in a global liberalisation of services in trade.
 That is key to unlocking the UK’s prosperity and, indeed, to unlocking Governments’ capacity to meet the commitments that they have entered into for their populations.